Pure Storage Inc. (PSTG) – Don’t Believe the Hype: Check The Facts

 Pure Storage Inc. (PSTG): Who are the competitors?

-The company’s main competitors (and peers) include Seagate Technology plc (STX) that is 64.13% higher over the past 12 months.
-Short interest in the company’s stock has risen 0.81% from the last report on Jan 28, 2021 to stand at a total of 15.84 million short shares sold with a short interest ratio of 2.84.
+The company’s main competitors (and peers) include Seagate Technology plc (STX) that is 56.83% higher over the past 12 months.
+Short interest in the company’s stock has fallen -2.7% from the last report on Feb 11, 2021 to stand at a total of 15.96 million short shares sold with a short interest ratio of 2.35.